zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-dxp-cluster.md

 mkdir dxp-1 dxp-2
 ```

-You're ready to configure the DXP server nodes.
+You're ready to configure the DXP server nodes. <!-- Just occurred to me that we never explicitly said that this example is creating a 2-node DXP cluster.
+Can we add that to the intro paragraph? -->

 ### Configure the Search Engine Connection

 1. Create a search engine configuration file:

+    Create a `/osgi/config/` directory.

     ```bash
     mkdir -p dxp-1/files/osgi/configs
+    ```

+    Create the search engine configuration file.

+    ```bash
     touch dxp-1/files/osgi/configs/com.liferay.portal.search.elasticsearch6.configuration.ElasticsearchConfiguration.config
     ```

-1. Configure the Elasticsearch server connection in the `.config` file:
+1. Add the following Elasticsearch server connection settings to the `.config` file:

     ```properties
     operationMode="REMOTE"